 Something else to keep in mind is in many US states, ANYBODY can call themselves a “nutritionist.”
 This is one of those warm, fuzzy terms that usually has no legal definition.
 That's why you see so many people using this term.
-Don't assume all personal trainers knows about supplements.
+Don't assume all personal trainers know about supplements.
 Many don't.
 I train personal trainers.
 I can attest to this.

 As a personal trainer, you likely know about exercise and how to design exercise programs.
 But, most personal trainers have very little—if any—training in the safe use of dietary supplements or nutrition.

 As I understand it, the $320 million lawsuit was eventually settled out of court for an undisclosed amount of money.
 I don't know what happened to that personal trainer or even if he is still in the fitness business.
 I've chosen not to mention his name because it would do no good and ultimately, I'm a believer in redemption.

 I believe if our mistakes define who we were, then what we do because of those mistakes define who we are.
 His mistake all those years ago will haunt him for the rest of his life and that is a heavy cross to bear.
 I don't wish that burden on anybody.

 Selling supplements is a way to earn extra income for some trainers, however, you have to be very careful.
 Not all supplements are safe for everybody.

 My hope is personal trainers and group fitness instructors read these words and make a decision right now to either refrain from selling or recommending supplements or seek more education to help them if they do.
 If you want to know more about nutrition and supplements, here are resources that I recommend: